Tropical

 2025, sea surface

-central and east-central equatorial Pacific (Fig. T18).
-The latest monthly Nino
+the equatorial Pacific (Fig. T18).
+The latest monthly Nino indices were +0.6C for

-(measured by the depth of the 20C isotherm) was below-average across the central
+the oceanic thermocline (measured by the depth of the 20C isotherm) was slightly

-anomalies were easterly over the western and central equatorial Pacific, while upper-level
+anomalies were easterly across the east-central and eastern equatorial Pacific,

-wind anomalies were westerly over the central equatorial Pacific (Figs. T20, T21).
-Meanwhile, tropical convection was suppressed
+while upper-level wind anomalies were westerly over the eastern equatorial

-around the Date Line and was enhanced over Indonesia (Fig. T25).
-Collectively, these oceanic
+over Indonesia (Fig. T25).
+Collectively, these oceanic and atmospheric

 For the latest status of the ENSO